thomasbritnell/BrickBuilder/A4/README.md

 1 2 3 4 5 to switch betweeen the selected material.
 Also changes the material of the selected object (plastic, emerald, ruby, gold, pearl respectively).

-q w e r t y to switch between the selected objects (cube, teapot, sphere, cone, torus, octahedron respectively).
+q w e r t y to create one of the available objects (cube, teapot, sphere, cone, torus, octahedron respectively).

 Alt + z, x, and c to increase the selected object's scale in the z x and y directions.
 (Press shift at the same time to decrease the respective scales.